greggman/webgl-lint/README.md

   So, by default webgl-lint only prints a warning for undefined uniforms.
   You can make throw by setting `failUndefinedUniforms` to `true`.

+* `failBadShadersAndPrograms`: (default: true)

+  Most WebGL programs expect all shaders to compile and all programs to link but often programmers don't check for errors.
+While it's likely they'd get an error about a bad program further in their code at that point it's likely too late to tell them it's because the program didn't compile or link.
+Instead the message will just be some like "no valid program in use".

+  If you're working on a project that expects shaders to fail to compile and/or programs ot link you can see this to `false`.

 * `warnUndefinedUniforms`: (default: true)

   See `failUndefinedUniforms`.
 Setting this to false turns off warnings